cirosantilli/linux-cheat/readme.md

 - libraries

+either standard to linux or not

+# other os

-many of those tools may be cross platform or have very similar ports for other OSs so the info here may also be useful for other OS.
+many of those tools may be cross platform or have very similar ports for other OSs so the info here is also useful for other OS.
 I have not however tested anything in any os except linux.

+# this is the default utils repo
-those tools are kept in this repo because:

-- they don't deserve a repo of their own because I don't have enough info written on them.
+those utils are kept in this repo because they don't deserve a repo of their own because I don't have enough info written on them. this is the default place where those tools go to before deserving a repo

-- it is difficult to say where the tool ends and linux begins.

-as such, this is kind of my default repo for small tools that work on Linux and did not fit anywhere else.